thomasvantuycom/craft-cloudinary/README.md

 ## Setup

+The plugin adds a Cloudinary filesystem type to Craft.
+It can be used solely as a transform filesystem or as a storage filesystem as well.

 To create a new Cloudinary filesystem to use with your volumes, visit **Settings** → **Filesystems**, and press **New filesystem**.
 Select “Cloudinary” for the **Filesystem Type** setting and configure as needed.

-The plugin is compatible with your existing Craft template code and named transforms.
+If you'd like to store assets in Cloudinary and deliver them without any transformations, make sure to toggle **Files in this filesystem have public URLs** and to set the **Base URL** to “https://res.cloudinary.com/demo/image/upload/”, replacing “demo” with your own Cloudinary cloud name.

+To start using the filesystem, visit **Settings** → **Assets** → **Volumes**.
+Here you can create a new volume using the Cloudinary filesystem for both storage and transforms, or add the Cloudinary filesystem to any existing volumes for transforms only.
+In the latter case, any assets with public URLs from any local or remote filesystem are transformed by Cloudinary using the [fetch feature](https://cloudinary.com/documentation/fetch_remote_images#fetch_and_deliver_remote_files).
+This may not work in local development setups.

+The image transform options are restricted to [Craft's native transform options](https://craftcms.com/docs/4.x/image-transforms.html) and can be found under **Settings** → **Assets** → **Image Transforms**.